NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 To build a strong technology portfolio that reflects real skills, experience, and completed work.

-NebulaStack serves as a platform for accumulating knowledge, publishing projects, and demonstrating continuous professional growth.
+NESTIMS serves as a platform for accumulating knowledge, publishing projects, and demonstrating continuous professional growth.

 ## Contacts